For those who desire to work in the health sector of America, having the college credentials to back you up is vital for landing an excellent job.

 However, that decision pays off; the job satisfaction rate for people who graduate from these schools is consistently among the highest of any major.

-These are the 10 best public health colleges in the US.
+Here are the 10 best public health schools in the US.

 10. University of Florida (Gainesville, FL)